AAF Buffalo Seeks Leaders

-Now is your opportunity to be considered for a position on the AAF Buffalo board of directors.
+Starting April 20th, it’s your opportunity to be considered for a position on the AAF Buffalo board of directors.
 We want to hear from you if you are passionate about bringing our industry together, creating professional development opportunities, and giving back to the community.

 AAF Buffalo Board Members are required to be active participants, preferably whose contributions will exceed the minimum expectations listed below.
 As we seek nominations, here are a few things you’ll want to consider:

 - Attend monthly board meetings.
 This is the one time each month the whole board can collaborate, brainstorm about club initiatives.
 Missing board meetings not only puts you at a disadvantage, it also places additional burden on fellow board members, so plan on being there!
-Our typical schedule has board meetings being held on the second Monday or Tuesday of each month.
+Our typical schedule has board meetings being held on the second or third Tuesday of each month.